-Where a redundancy/reorganisation situation has been identified the Headteacher (on behalf of the Governors' Selection Committee) should write (giving 10 working days' notice) to the County representatives of all the recognised trade unions, inviting them to attend a meeting to discuss the situation (appendix C & D).
-A representative from Human Resources will normally also attend this meeting.
+Where a redundancy/reorganisation situation has been identified the Headteacher (on behalf of the Governors' Selection Committee) should write (giving 10 working days' notice) to all the County representatives of the recognised trade unions (only), inviting them to attend a meeting to discuss the situation (Appendix C & D).
+A representative from NYHR will normally also attend this meeting.
 Headteachers should endeavour to give reasonable notice of the meeting and normal practice is to hold the meeting immediately prior to the staff meeting, on the same day.
 Headteachers should include, where relevant, the following documentation with the invite letter to unions-

-- o financial Outturn Statement - current year financial plan plus two subsequent years (including pupil and staffing numbers/assumptions) and indicating normal capitation funding and any additional time-limited funding - o financial forecast including proposed staffing changes - o curriculum plan (Secondary schools only) existing and proposed - class structure plan existing and proposed - staffing structures existing and proposed - o draft job descriptions/person specifications for new or amended posts - o proposed posts at risk of compulsory redundancy - proposed ring-fence 'pool' for consideration of potential redundancies (including names of the affected staff) - proposed selection criteria and method of selection e.g. skills audits, ring fencing, slotting in, interviews/assessments etc - if established at this stage.

-o draft timetable of key dates in the process (appendix A)
+- financial Outturn Statement (showing the schools actual net expenditure) - 3 year forecast current year financial plan plus two subsequent years (including pupil and staffing numbers/assumptions) and indicating normal capitation funding and any additional time-limited funding - 3 year forecast financial forecast including proposed staffing changes - curriculum plan (Secondary schools only) existing and proposed - o class structure plan existing and proposed - staffing structures existing and proposed - draft job descriptions/person specifications for new or amended posts (job evaluated where required) - proposed posts at risk of compulsory redundancy - proposed ring-fence 'pool' for consideration of potential redundancies (including names of the affected staff) - proposed selection criteria and method of selection e.g. skills audits, ring fencing, slotting in, interviews/assessments etc. - if established at this stage. - o draft timetable of key dates in the process (Appendix A)

-Provision of the information contained in the section 188 letter (appendix F) is a legal requirement if redundancies are anticipated.
+Provision of the information contained in the section 188 letter (Appendix F) is a legal requirement if redundancies are anticipated.
 Requests from Trade Unions should be addressed to the Chair of the Selection Committee, unless otherwise specified, and replied to as soon as possible after receipt.